History of Aaron Nesmith in Timeline

 2017: Committed to Vanderbilt

-In 2017, Aaron Nesmith, a four-star recruit, committed to Vanderbilt University on September 19.
+In 2017, Aaron Nesmith committed to Vanderbilt University for his college basketball career.

 February 18, 2019: Named SEC Freshman of the Week

-On February 18, 2019, Aaron Nesmith was named Southeastern Conference (SEC) Freshman of the Week after standout performances, including a season-high 26 points against Florida and a double-double against Auburn.
+On February 18, 2019, Aaron Nesmith was named Southeastern Conference (SEC) Freshman of the Week after standout performances against Florida and Auburn.

 November 6, 2019: Sophomore Season Debut

-On November 6, 2019, Aaron Nesmith debuted in his sophomore season for Vanderbilt, scoring 25 points against Southeast Missouri State.
+On November 6, 2019, Aaron Nesmith debuted in his sophomore season for Vanderbilt, scoring 25 points in a win over Southeast Missouri State.

-On January 4, 2020, Aaron Nesmith scored 29 points and made eight three-pointers, the best mark of his career, as his team lost to SMU in overtime.
+On January 4, 2020, Aaron Nesmith scored 29 points and made eight three-pointers in a game against SMU, which his team lost in overtime.

-On January 11, 2020, it was announced that Aaron Nesmith would miss the remainder of the season due to a right foot injury.
+On January 11, 2020, it was announced that Aaron Nesmith would miss the remainder of the season due to a right foot injury suffered in a loss to Auburn.

 November 24, 2020: Signed with Boston Celtics

-On November 24, 2020, Aaron Nesmith signed a four-year, $16.5 million rookie contract with the Boston Celtics.
+On November 24, 2020, Aaron Nesmith signed a four-year, $16.5 million rookie contract with the Boston Celtics, including team options in the third and fourth year.

 April 23, 2021: Consistent Rotation Playing Time

-By April 23, 2021, Celtics coach Brad Stevens gave Aaron Nesmith consistent rotation playing time, around 20 minutes per game.
+By April 23, 2021, coach Brad Stevens decided to give rookie Aaron Nesmith consistent rotation playing time, approximately 20 minutes per game for the rest of the regular season.

-On April 28, 2021, Aaron Nesmith had a career-high performance with 15 points, 9 rebounds, three steals, and three blocks in a win against the Charlotte Hornets.
+On April 28, 2021, Aaron Nesmith achieved multiple career-highs, including 15 points, 9 rebounds, three steals, and three blocks, in a win against the Charlotte Hornets.

 2021: Played in NBA Summer League